 Taking on Too Many Cases – An attorney who has a workload that they currently cannot manage is a recipe for a malpractice action.
 Does your attorney return your calls, are tasks done on a timely basis, is follow up done and reported to you, are you satisfied with the communications from your attorney.
 If you are constantly dissatisfied with the services your lawyer is providing to you it might be time to look for another lawyer.

-If you feel your attorney has committed malpractice in the handling of your claim you need to speak with an experienced lawyer immediately.
+If you feel your attorney has committed legal malpractice in the handling of your claim you need to speak with an experienced lawyer immediately.